-PROPOSAL TWO: AMENDMENT OF OUR AMENDED AND RESTATED 2006 STOCK INCENTIVE PLAN
+PROPOSAL THREE: AMENDMENT OF OUR AMENDED AND RESTATED 2006 STOCK INCENTIVE PLAN

-Proposal Two concerns the approval of an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares issuable under the plan by 1,000,000 to 2,000,000.
+Proposal Three concerns the approval of amendments to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares issuable under the plan by 2,250,000 to 4,250,000 and to make certain other changes to the plan.

-We are asking our stockholders to approve an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan, or the 2006 Plan, which was approved by our Board of Directors on March 31, 2008, subject to stockholder approval.
-The amendment would increase the number of shares reserved for issuance under the 2006 Plan by 1,000,000 to a total of 2,000,000.
+We are asking our stockholders to approve amendments to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan, or the 2006 Plan, which were approved by our Board of Directors on April 8, 2010, subject to stockholder approval.
+The amendments would increase the number of shares reserved for issuance under the 2006 Plan by 2,250,000 to a total of 4,250,000 and would make the following additional changes: